JasonGrace2282/JasonGrace2282.github.io/content/blog/manim-experimental-migration/index.md

 ---
 title: "A Migration Guide for Manim Community"
 date: "2024-08-02"
-description: "How to migrate your code from v0.19.0 to v0.21.0"
+description: "How to migrate your code from v0.19.0 to the experimental version"
 ---

-Manim v0.21.0 introduced a lot of changes, and was the result of quite literally rewriting all of Manim.
+Manim's Experimental branch introduced a lot of changes, and was the result of quite literally rewriting all of Manim.
 We aren't going to talk about why this happened (see [here](https://jasongrace2282.github.io/manim-thoughts-7-17/) if you're interested), but more about the big changes that *you*, as a user, should care about.
 Towards the end, we will focus more on what plugin developers should change.

-Note that Manim v0.21.0 has the most breaking changes out of any of the most recent releases.
+Note that Manim Experimental has the most breaking changes out of any of the most recent releases.

 Let's get started!